relativitydev/transfer-api-samples/README.md

 As part of these updates, a GlobalSetting variable has been added to adjust the behavior when a path that is too long for the chosen client to transfer is found during enumeration.
 This setting, called `SkipTooLongPaths`, is a boolean value.
 If `true`, any paths longer than the client supported maximum will be classified as an Error Path, and won't be transferred.
 However, enumeration and the transfer of all other valid paths will complete as part of the transfer job.
 If `false`, the enumeration will throw a fatal PathTooLongException upon encountering an invalid path length, and the transfer will fail.
 No files will be transferred in this situation.

 ## Sample solution and tutorial
-The `Sample.sln` solution is an out-of-the-box template for developing your own custom transfer applications and demonstrates basic and advanced API usage.
+The `Sample.sln` solution is an out-of-the-box template for developing your own custom transfer applications and demonstrates Aspera API usage.

 Prerequisites for running the solution: